Let me guess, you're writing a marketing proposal right now?

 Who Is Your Marketing Proposal For?

 Your marketing proposal will vary based on what you need it for.

 A proposal for internal company stakeholders may look different than one for landing a new client.

-Either way, as with all amazing content, it begins and ends with your specific audience in mind.
+Either way, as with all amazing content, it begins and ends with your specific audience

 This means it will hyper-focus on your client's or stakeholder's needs.
 After all, the project is about accomplishing their goals.
-This means a winning proposal shouldn't be a press release for your expertise.
+This means a winning proposal shouldn't be a press release

 (Though there is a place for case studies, which we'll get to!)